 St. John had two war comic titles including Anchors Andrews and Canteen Kate.

-Key Publications had two war comic titles including Navy Patrol and Navy Task Force.
+Key Publications had four war comic titles including Battle Squadron, Navy Patrol, Navy Task Force and Battle Heroes.

 Air Fighters Comics V1 #4 (Hillman) introduced Air Boy.